About Me

 It all started in January 2017 when, on a trademark whim, I signed up for MyAnimeList.net's synopsis writing program.
 I then put my hand up in April to lead a new community-driven initiative for the site's Featured Article page alongside user Congress, who I'm still close friends with today.
 The snowball grew even larger when I successfully applied to the social media moderator team in August, where I assumed a head role after only a few months.
 These were all volunteer positions, but I took the latter two more seriously than anything else at the time because they allowed me to express my creativity in a self-governing environment while developing experience in writing, marketing, graphic design, data science (somehow) and team leadership beyond my years.

-My success in growing MAL's broader online community presence through distinctive statistics content and other initiatives caught the eyes of industry figures at Crunchyroll and Funimation, with the latter offering me a freelance contract shortly after I decided to spread my wings.
+My success in growing MAL's broader online community presence through distinct statistics content and other initiatives caught the eyes of industry figures at Crunchyroll and Funimation, with the latter offering me a freelance contract shortly after I decided to spread my wings.
 I joined the Crunchyroll News team when the two services merged in early 2022, where I've continued to evolve as a creator and person since.
+I view my latest venture, Crunchyroll News Puzzles, as the ultimate culmination of my life and work experiences.

-On the side, I work as a project manager, editor, and typesetter for a localization group subcontracted by bilibili for anime simulcast subtitles, where I've overseen quick turnaround times on translations for popular titles such as Classroom of the Elite, WIND BREAKER, The Devil is a Part-Timer!, and My Dress-Up Darling.
+On the side, I work as a project manager, editor, and typesetter for a localization group subcontracted by bilibili for anime simulcast subtitles, where I've overseen quick turnaround times on translations for popular titles such as Classroom of the Elite, WIND BREAKER, The Devil is a Part-Timer!, and My Dress-Up Darling, and I've submitted Australia-themed crossword puzzles to Saturday Quiz Time.